Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Setup

-\textbf{Large Language Models:} For the code translation task (Java$\rightarrow$C\#) of LLMs, we first manually select 100 Java functions from both Google BigQuery's GitHub and The Stack datasets as input portions of the contaminated experimental group.
-Afterwards, we manually migrate the above 100 Java functions into C\#, forming code translation pairs, thereby ensuring the output portions are unseen to LLMs.
-To guarantee the migration quality, we follow Xue et al. \cite{xue2024escalating}'s procedure and adapt their methodology into our manual migration, such as line-wise translation and keeping the naming conventions of C\#.
-As for the code summarization task (Java$\rightarrow$NL), we still adopt the above extracted Java functions as input portions, and manually craft their corresponding NLDs, thereby making the output portions (i.e., NLD) unseen to LLMs and forming the code summarization pairs of the contaminated experimental group.
-Similarly, we adhere to a series of standards when crafting NLDs.
-1) NLDs must reflect the primary purpose of code snippets.
-2) Limit NLDs to single sentences.
+Regarding the \textbf{code summarization} task (Java$\rightarrow$NL), we still adopt the above extracted 100 Java functions as contaminated input portions, and manually craft their corresponding NLs, thereby making the output portions (i.e., NL) unseen to LLMs and forming the code summarization pairs of the contaminated experimental group.
+Similarly, we adhere to a series of standards when crafting NLs.
+1) NLs must reflect the primary purpose of code snippets.
+2) Limit NLs to single sentences.
 3) Focus on the high-level behaviors rather than low-level implementation details.
-Two authors with more than three years of Java and C\# development experience are involved in the above manual procedures, one for implementation and another for double-checking.
+The uncontaminated control group follows the same perturbation procedure as above for construction, thereby comparing performance with that of the experimental group.
+As for code tasks concerning Python, such as Python-to-Java code translation and Python-to-NL code summarization, we follow the same procedure to construct and compare both the experimental and control groups as above.

-Finally, to establish uncontaminated counterparts (i.e., control groups) in both code translation and summarization tasks, we perturb the above contaminated samples manually to ensure that both the input and output portions are unseen to LLMs.
-Specifically, the two authors participate in this procedure again.
-One is responsible for consistently perturbing both inputs and outputs, making sure they are still paired after perturbation.
-Besides, to guarantee that the task complexities are unchanged after perturbation for fair comparisons, only sub-token-level replacement is permitted (e.g., perturbing \texttt{fieldName} to \texttt{fieldIdentifier}), thereby maintaining that the code cyclomatic complexity~\cite{mccabe1976complexity} and code length are almost the same.
-After perturbation, another author double-checks the perturbation results to ensure the perturbation satisfies the consistency requirement mentioned above.
-To make readers learn more about our experimental datasets, we present Table \ref{tab:data} to illustrate their statistics, and a detailed illustration of each column is shown in the table note.
+\textbf{Code generation task} (NL$\rightarrow$Java/Python) for LLMs' experiments is ignored in this RQ, because it requires finding standalone NLs describing code functionalities without associated codes as contamination sources, in LLMs' pre-training corpora, which are extremely scarce.
+To make readers learn more about the constructed datasets in both groups, we present Table \ref{tab:data} to illustrate their statistics, and a detailed illustration of each column is shown in the table note.